-Through the sending of the Holy Spirit, Christ gives us the gifts of apostles, prophets, evangelists, pastors and teachers - leaders who will continue Christ work as the Covenantal King and will lead us in obedience...
+Through the sending of the Holy Spirit, Christ gives us the gifts of apostles, prophets, evangelists, pastors and teachers - leaders who will continue Christ's work as the Covenantal King and will lead us in obedience... and help us understand what it means to obey God's Law now that the Mosaic Law has been fulfilled in Christ.

-Or as Paul puts it "to equip us for works of service" and help us reach the end goal of unity, maturity, and the fullness of Christ.
+As Paul puts it "to equip us for works of service" and help us reach the end goal of unity, maturity, and the fullness of Christ.

-So friends to call Christ our King is also about acknowledging those whom Christ has called to lead His people...

-Seeing them as actual gifts from Jesus and accepting their leadership, as His leadership - to help you live as faithful obedient covenant partners with God.
+So friends to call Christ our King is also about acknowledging those whom the King has called to lead His people until His return.
+Seeing them as actual gifts from Jesus and accepting their leadership, as His leadership - to help you live as faithful obedient covenant partners with God through Jesus.